Why don’t radio broadcasts interfere with each other?

 Multiple Broadcasts

-Before, we’ve only treated the case of a single signal being sent.
-But to simulate our radio stations, we’ll have to deal with multiple broadcasters and thus signals.
-We’re getting to the heart of the question of why radio broadcasts don’t interfere.
+We’ve only treated the case of a single signal being sent before.
+But to simulate radio stations, we’ll have to deal with multiple broadcasters and thus signals.
+Now we’re getting to the heart of the question of why radio broadcasts don’t interfere!

 Limitations and Noise

-To maximise the amount of channels, you’d want to reduce the frequency deviation.
+To maximise the amount of channels, you’d want to **reduce **the frequency deviation.
 This way, you can have more broadcasts on the same bandwidth.
-But, there is another factor in play here: when the frequency deviation gets too low, the signal is “compressed”.
+But, there is a limiting factor in play here: when the frequency deviation gets too low, the signal is “compressed”.

 The smaller the frequency deviation, the smaller the change in frequency to signify the same change in amplitude.
 At some point, due to a limited sample rate, changes won’t be detectable any more, and you get the noise you see below.
 As such, the maximum frequency deviation is limited by the “resolution” of the receiver.